redpesk-core/afb-cmake-modules/docs/dev_guide/autobuild.md

 ﻿# Autobuild

-Applications based on the Redpesk framework should have a full build and packaging solution that is independent of the [Yocto Project](https://www.yoctoproject.org) workflow.
+Applications based on the redpesk framework should have a full build and packaging solution that is independent of the [Yocto Project](https://www.yoctoproject.org) workflow.